dmd-program/dmd-300-sp17/project-1.md

 Issues could include availability of team members, feeling of meaningful contribution, equal footing, roles assignment, was the brief you defined in the etc.

-## Project Brief

-In this project, you will work in small team to design an awareness campaign for an important issue.

-## Project process

-1. Form a team
-  - 3 team members
-2. Choose an important issue that has little awareness.
-   - The issue be general enough that many people are affected, but specific enough that you can find credible information about it.
-   - Look at well known issues, and highlight lesser known, yet crucial aspects of those issues.
-3. Research the issue using design research methods and credible sources
-   - You are encouraged to reach out to experts in the field.
-4. Analyze and deconstruct the issue
-   - Form and Context analysis
-   - "Bound the form"
-   - Identify forces that impact form
-   - Diagram these relationships
-5. Identify awareness opportunities
-6. Choose primary media for digital production
-   - Print, web, info-graphics, game/interactive, animation, video/film, audio/sound, etc.
-7. Create a document and pech-kucha "style" pitch deck that highlights:
-   - The issue and the people affected
-   - The audience for the awareness campaign
-   - The types of media that will be produced.
-   - Doc Reqs:
-      - Project Timeline
-      - Development process steps
-      - Tools, assets, methodologies, and outcomes
-      - Personnel responsibilities
-8. Create Project Blog/website
-9. Members choose roles and develop contract agreement
-10. Begin production.
-Post updates to a public blog or equivalent.
-11. Instructor check-in
-12. Final work presentation uploaded online

 ## Schedule